fillip1984/locutus/README.md

 # locutus

-Audiobook player built with react native.
-This is a t3 turbo repo with a NextJS backend and web interface but that's not really being used at this time

-Using expo AV for playback... a little archaic but it's getting the job done for now.
+My mad dash to creating an Audiobook player built with react native.
+This is an expo project written in Typescript, using drizzle for persistence, zustand for state, and NativeWind for UI.
+I am trying to build an audiobook player that uses AudioBookShelf as it's backend to fetch metadata and also the audiobooks themselves.

 ## UI

-Top shows list of tracks via cards, not spent much time here, when pressed the middle audio player and smaller audio player start and track progress.

-Larger audio player is a reproduction of the tailwind [dark mode example](https://tailwindcss.com/#dark-mode)

-The smaller audio player is a reproduction of what you see in Spotify when minimizing the player
+Using tabs currently, with the player being full screen.
+There is a modal on the

 ## Current state